Defending Trump in Russia probe? It's hardly a dream job - Philly

 On any lawyer's mind, Jeffress said: "Are your statements to the prosecutors going to be undercut by your client's tweet the next morning?"

-Sekulow has been assisted by other lawyers with ties to the American Center for Law and Justice, but also works closely with Ty Cobb, an experienced former prosecutor and criminal defense lawyer whose primary role is representing the interests of the White House rather than Trump personally.
+Sekulow has been assisted by other lawyers with ties to the American Center for Law and Justice, but also works closely with Ty Cobb, a former prosecutor with criminal defense experience who for months has represented the White House in its dealings with Mueller's team.

 Other lawyers do work for Trump, too, and the Russia team could well grow in coming weeks.